jrt47/simple-chiptune-tracker/README.md

 additional complexities of professional music tracker software.
 The application is intended for anyone who wants to make old-style chiptune music but has little experience using music trackers.

-Users will be able to program up to five instrument channels, including:
+Users will be able to program up to four instrument channels, including:
 - Two pulse waves of variable duty cycle
-- A sawtooth wave
 - A triangle wave
 - A noise generator